Leron33/Graph-matching/graphmatch_Facebook/README.md

-This folder contains the code to evalute the performance of GRAMPA method on matching autonomous system networks.
+This folder contains the code to compare the performance on matching FaceBook networks.

-The Autonomous Systems dataset from the University of Oregon Route Views Project http://www.routeviews.org/routeviews/ can be download at Stanford Network Analysis Project https://snap.stanford.edu/data/Oregon-1.html The dataset is also stored as a mat file in subfolder "mat_files".
+The Facebook friendship networks is provided by the paper https://arxiv.org/pdf/1102.2166.pdf.
+The dataset can be download at http://people.maths.ox.ac.uk/∼porterm/data/facebook100.zip.
+We use the network from Standford University to conduct the numerical experiment.
+The network of students and staffs from Standford University is also stored as a mat "Standford3.mat".

-auto_sys_dynamics.m: code for comparing the performance of GRAMPA with that of Degree profile method.
+sim_Facebook.m: code to compare the performance on a FaceBook network of students and staffs from Standford University.

-matching_robust_spectral.m: code for grampa method
+MatchHop1: code for Greedy Maximum Weight Matching (GMWM)

-matching_deg_pro.m: code for degree profile method